seabbs/blogdown-site/_posts/2013-01-01-example-content.md

 videocredit: tedtalks
 ---

-Howdy!
-This is an example blog post that shows features supported in **lanyon-plus** theme.
+This post outlines the features available in the **lanyon-plus** template that I am repurposing to provide the framework of this website.
 See [raw post](https://raw.githubusercontent.com/dyndna/lanyon-plus/master/_posts/2013-01-01-example-content.md) for required YAML header and liquid tag specifications.

 <!--more-->